 When an MCI or disaster is declared, StatusNet911 alerts and shares relevant disaster data to all StatusNet911 facilities and requests hospital triage status updates.
 An MCI Coordinator uses this data to route response units to the best hospital for individual patient needs and hospitals have patient information before the patient arrives in the ER.

 StatusNet911 provides a full-featured reporting and auditing service.
-HAvBED reports can be generated to send to state officials.
-Users with the proper permissions can generate summary report for MCIs, audit reports for facility compliance with responding to requests for updated triage and bed status numbers, and drop-time/drop-off reports.
+Users with the proper permissions can generate summary reports for MCIs, audit reports for facility response to requests for updated triage and bed status numbers, and drop-time/wall-time/turnaround time reports.

 Alerts are provided when hospital status changes based on patient load or equipment availability.
 BOLOs, All Calls, and MCI activities are provided through the alert service.
 During MCIs, patient allocation to vehicles, vehicle allocation to hospitals, and requests for triage status and bed status are all propagated to the effected entities through the alert service.